 Don’t settle for less.
 The prices are going up to $100 per year subscription, but there’s a list of much more affordable solutions out there.
 Your final choice should depend on your preferences, but most of them should serve you justice.

-Speaking about an affordable price, we recommend Cyberghost VPN as one of the market’s leaders with over 8 million users worldwide and a great price (71% off for a 2 years-plan).
+Speaking about an affordable price, we recommend Cyberghost VPN as one of the market’s leaders with over 15 million users worldwide and a great price (77% flash sale).

 With that, we can conclude this article.
 We certainly hope that you were able to learn something new about VPNs and their usability.
 Do you think about VPN as a necessity?
 If so, what’s your VPN of choice?
 Do tell us in the comments section.